OpenWiseSolutions/openhub-framework/common/README.txt

-CleverBus integration framework - common
+OpenHub integration framework - common
 ========================

 Module with common and handy functionality useful for all other modules.